abdulrahman305/bicep-deploy/examples/DEPLOYMENT.md

 ## Workflows
 ### Create

 This workflow automates the deployment process by triggering on pushes to the main branch.
-It runs on an Ubuntu runner, checks out the repository, logs into Azure with federated credentials, and deploys using the specified ARM or Bicep templates and parameters, targeting a specific Azure resource group and location.
+It runs on an Ubuntu runner, checks out the repository, logs into Azure with federated credentials, and deploys using the specified ARM or Bicep templates and parameters, targeting a specific Azure resource group.

 ```yaml
 name: Deployment (Create)